DOCSUN SILK 171.44

 3. Roll the Edge of the Scarf

-Hand-rolled Hemming: Roll the Edge of the Scarf
+Hand-rolled Hemming: Rolling the Edge

-Roll the Edge of the Scarf
+Rolling the edge of the scarf.

-4. Begin to Sew the Rolled Edge
+4. Begin to Sew

-Sew the Rolled Edge
+Sewing the Rolled Edge

 5. Pick Up the Fabric